When developing for the web, the WebRTC standard provides APIs for accessing

 to retrieve a Media Stream (see below).

-The most common way this is used is through the function getUserMedia()
+The most common way this is used is through the function getUserMedia(), which

 specifies the requirements that we have.
 For instance, to simply open the